 Keeping it simple was the best course of action to allow the delicate balance of ingredients to really shine.
 Hummus, that perfect blank canvas and familiar friend, is an ideal way to showcase such an ingredient.
 Gentle enough to embrace the most timid of palates, a similarly sweet curry powder is key here.
 Though I can’t divulge the secret formula of spices ground and mixed in-house, there are plans in the works to make bottles of the finished blend available for purchase online.
 For the time being, go with your favorite homemade blend, or Madras curry powder.

-1 (15.5 Ounce) Can Chickpeas, Rinsed and Drained
+- 1 (15.5 Ounce) Can Chickpeas, Rinsed and Drained

-1 Garlic Clove
+- 1 Clove Garlic

-1 Tablespoon Sweet Curry Powder, like Madras
+- 1 Tablespoon Sweet Curry Powder, such as Madras

-3 Tablespoons Olive Oil, Divided
+- 3 Tablespoons Olive Oil, Divided

-3 Tablespoons Lemon Juice
+- 3 Tablespoons Lemon Juice

-1 Tablespoon Tahini
+- 1 Tablespoon Tahini

-1 – 2 Tablespoons Water
+- 1 – 2 Tablespoons Water

-Salt, to taste
+- Salt, to taste

-Fresh Parsley or Cilantro, Chopped
+- Fresh Parsley or Cilantro, Chopped

-Measure out and reserve a tablespoon or two of the drained chickpeas for topping.
+- Measure out and reserve a tablespoon or two of the drained chickpeas for topping.
 Take the rest of the beans, along with the garlic, curry powder, and 2 tablespoons of the oil, and combine them in your food processor.
 Pulse until the beans are mostly broken down.
 Add in the lemon juice, tahini, 1 tablespoon of the water, and salt as needed.

 - Transfer the creamy puree to a serving bowl, and top with the reserved chickpeas, remaining tablespoon of oil, and chopped herbs.
 Finish with an additional light sprinkle of curry powder if desired.